Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

 Customer Support

-Neither 1Password nor Proton Pass publishes guaranteed ticket response time SLAs on their public pricing pages — a gap both vendors share.
+Neither 1Password nor Proton Pass publishes guaranteed ticket response time SLAs on their standard business plan pricing pages.

-For organizations where guaranteed response times are a compliance or operational requirement, both vendors should be contacted directly to negotiate SLA terms as part of an Enterprise agreement before committing.
+For organizations where guaranteed response times or a named account manager are compliance or operational requirements, both vendors should be contacted directly to negotiate SLA terms as part of an Enterprise agreement.

 How to Migrate from 1Password to Proton Pass